ExMember/exmember.github.io/_posts/2022-04-04-the-value-of-bitcoin.md

 anyone in the world.
 And instead of an account that is tied to some identity, it use an address tied to a secret key.

-Because anyone can process bitcoin transactions, there is the potential for them to happen faster and cheaper than other systems.
-Because there is no need to tie an account to an identity, there is the potential for pseudo or complete anonymity.
 Because the ledger is distributed transfers can be made without needed to trust any third-party.
+Because there is no need to tie an account to an identity, there is the potential for pseudo- or actual anonymity.

 ## Underlying value of money